 - 5 color options

-How to Install Framed Panels on Walls and Ceilings
+How to Install Your New Panels

 Now that I’ve said all I wanted to say about sound absorption panels, all that’s left to do is figure out how to install them.
 I’ve already told you how to attach the last two products on my list.
 Basically, approach their installation the same way you’d install acoustic foam products.
 However, acoustic panels with wooden frames are a different story entirely.